sky-uk/kfp-operator/docs-gen/content/docs/getting-started/installation.md

       ...
 ```

+#### Role-based access control (RBAC) for providers
-When using a provider, you should create the necessary `ServiceAccount` and `RoleBinding` resources required for the providers being used.
+When using a provider, you should create the necessary `ServiceAccount`, `RoleBinding` and `ClusterRoleBinding` resources required for the providers being used.
 An example configuration is provided below for reference:

 ```yaml